mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 When comparing resource identifiers (for example, to determine uniqueness, to evaluate requested resources against policy, or to validate that returned resources match requested resources), implementations MUST apply the URI comparison rules defined in {{Section 6.2.1 of RFC3986}}, after applying syntax-based normalization as defined in {{Section 6.2.2 of RFC3986}}.
 Resource identifiers that are equivalent under these rules MUST be treated as identical.

 ## Authorization Server Processing Rules {#authorization-server-processing-rules}

-An authorization server that supports this specification MUST decide whether and how to include the `resource` parameter in a successful access token response (see {{RFC6749}}, Section 5.1) according to the rules in this section.

-### Overview

 Authorization server processing is driven by the number of `resource` parameters included in the authorization request or token request (see {{RFC8707}}).
 The rules below apply equally to access tokens issued using the authorization code grant or refresh token grant and are mutually exclusive and depend on whether the client requested zero, exactly one, or more than one resource.